opnfv/yardstick/docs/testing/user/userguide/12-nsb-overview.rst

 Overview
 --------

-The goal of NSB is to Extend Yardstick to perform real world VNFs and NFVi Characterization and benchmarking with repeatable and deterministic methods.
+Network Services Benchmarking (:term:`NSB`) uses the :term:`Yardstick` framework for performing :term:`VNF` and :term:`NFVI` characterisation in an :term:`NFV` environment.

+For VNF characterisation, NSB will onboard a VNF, source and sink traffic to it via traffic generators, and collect a variety of key performance indicators (:term:`KPI`) during VNF execution.
+The stream of KPI data is stored in a database, and it is visualized in a performance-visualization dashboard.

+For NFVI characterisation, a fixed test VNF, called :term:`PROX` is used.
+PROX implements a suite of test cases and visualizes the output data of the test suite.
+The PROX test cases implement various execution kernels found in real-world VNFs, and the output of the test cases provides an indication of the fitness of the infrastructure for running NFV services, in addition to indicating potential performance optimizations for the NFVI.

-The Network Service Benchmarking (NSB) extends the yardstick framework to do VNF characterization and benchmarking in three different execution environments - bare metal i.e. native Linux environment, standalone virtual environment and managed virtualized environment (e.g. Open stack etc.).
+NSB extends the Yardstick framework to do VNF characterization in three different execution environments - bare metal i.e. native Linux environment, standalone virtual environment and managed virtualized environment (e.g.
-It also brings in the capability to interact with external traffic generators both hardware & software based for triggering and validating the traffic according to user defined profiles.
+OpenStack).
+It also brings in the capability to interact with external traffic generators, both hardware and software based, for triggering and validating the traffic according to user defined profiles.

 NSB extension includes:

 * Generic data models of Network Services, based on ETSI spec `ETSI GS NFV-TST 001`_
-* Standalone :term:`context` for VNF testing like SRIOV, OVS, OVS-DPDK, etc
+* Standalone :term:`context` for VNF testing with SRIOV, OVS, OVS-DPDK, etc
 * Generic VNF configuration models and metrics implemented with Python classes
 * Traffic generator features and traffic profiles